giordebug/verbamanent/docs/source/models/xtts.md

-# ⓍTTS
+# Ⓧtts
-ⓍTTS is a super cool Text-to-Speech model that lets you clone voices in different languages by using just a quick 3-second audio clip.
-Built on the 🐢Tortoise, ⓍTTS has important model changes that make cross-language voice cloning and multi-lingual speech generation super easy.
+Ⓧtts is a super cool Text-to-Speech model that lets you clone voices in different languages by using just a quick 3-second audio clip.
+Built on the 🐢Tortoise, Ⓧtts has important model changes that make cross-language voice cloning and multi-lingual speech generation super easy.
 There is no need for an excessive amount of training data that spans countless hours.

 This is the same model that powers [Coqui Studio](https://coqui.ai/), and [Coqui API](https://docs.coqui.ai/docs), however we apply